Xithrius/Xythrion-legacy/README.md

     <a href="#changelog">Changelog</a>
 </p>

 ## Requestables:
 - [x] Reddit
-- [x] Weather*
+- [x] Weather
 - [ ] Imgur
 - [ ] Github
 - [ ] Twitter
 - [ ] Open Movie Database (OMDb)

-> *currently contains databasing capabilities

 ## Setup:
 ### Preface:
 * Digital Ocean or AWS will be running this bot in the future, so there should be no need to create your own instance of the bot unless you're testing it.
-If you happen not to be testing it, you can invite the bot [here](https://discordapp.com/oauth2/authorize?client_id=591885341812850699&scope=bot&permissions=335400150)
+You can invite the bot [here](https://discordapp.com/oauth2/authorize?client_id=591885341812850699&scope=bot&permissions=335400150)
 * If you want to test the bot, the instructions below will guide your way.